MitchMills/RB101/00Practice/Small_Problems_Exercises/pedac_scratchpad.md

 # ALGORITHM
+- set total to 0
+- reverse the string
+- iterate over each character in the string
+- convert into a digit
+- multiply digit times 10**idx
+- add to total
+- return total

 # # # # # # # # # # # # # # # # # # # # # # # # #
 # # # # # # # # # # # # # # # # # # # # # # # # #